 By MICK ROBERTS ©

-THE suspicious death of a publican, who was pioneering improvements in the drinking habits of Australians, made headlines around the country in 1952 when detectives ordered the exhumation of his body.
+THE suspicious death of a publican – who at the time was making pioneering improvements in the way Australians were drinking in pubs – made headlines around the country in 1952 when detectives ordered the exhumation of his body.

 The day after friends and family gathered to farewell 59-year-old Reginald Donald Tolley at the Wollongong Cemetery, the publican’s remains were ordered to be unearthed for examination after suspicions were raised about his death.